minkyuk/minkyuk.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Minkyu and I implement systems that support research practice in natural language processing and pattern recognition.
+My name is Minkyu and I like to hike.
+I am a software engineer in machine learning who implements and designs systems that support research practice in natural language processing and pattern recognition theory.

 ![alt text](https://minkyuk.github.io/files/scatter.png "scatter")